-Task 5.2: As-Built Survey
+Task 5.1: As-built Survey

 PWA will prepare as-built drawings using the construction drawings with red-line markups of the construction documents of any changes that occurred during construction.
 Final elevations of the channel, if they differ from the design drawings, will be noted on the as-built drawings.
-These as-built surveys and drawings will be used to meet final reporting requirements.
+These as-built surveys and drawings will be used to meet final reporting

-Task 5.3: Physical Monitoring and Reporting
+Task 5.2: Photographic Monitoring